Adapter Configuration

 sourcemap / minify from dev dev: true enables sourcemaps and disables minification.

-Everything else flows from EsBuildAdapterConfig — extra plugins, replaced entry paths, custom loaders, and the export-compensation list.
+Everything else flows from EsBuildAdapterConfig — extra plugins, framework presets, replaced entry paths, and custom loaders.